antoniguedes/Python_data_cleaning_EDA_analysis_visualization_Pandas_projects/README.md

 3. **Launch the Notebook**
    - Use Jupyter Notebook, VSCode, or your favorite IDE

 ---

-## 💡 Why This Repository?

-- Whether you’re learning data cleaning for the first time or looking for reusable code snippets and project inspiration, this repo is your one-stop resource for practical, skill-focused Python data projects.
-- It's also here to showcase my abilities in Python as a Data Analyst for potential employers.
----

 > _“Clean data is the foundation of great analysis.”_